≪ Go to our review of Jogging Strollers

 This video shows some of the features of the Burley Solstice.

 The Solstice is the only dedicated jogging stroller that Burley makes.
-However, they do offer several bike trailers that can be converted to a jogger with a jogging kit, much the same as the Thule Chariot Cougar 2 with Jog Kit.
+However, they do offer several bike trailers that converts to a jogger with a jogging kit, much the same as the Thule Chariot Cross 2 with Jog Kit.
 The following is a comparable one to consider:

-If you would like more information on the D-Lite, or are interested in seeing a comparison of the D'Lite to the Thule Chariot Cougar 2, take a look at the bike trailer review on our sister site, OudoorGearLab.
+If you would like more information on the D-Lite, or are interested in seeing a comparison of the D'Lite to similar bike trailers, take a look at the bike trailer review on our sister site, OudoorGearLab.

 — Juliet Spurrier, MD & BabyGearLab Team